sjpierce/SANETPA/README.md

       file’s YAML header via the in_header option.
 It just formats the title of the rendered PDF file so it uses less vertical white space.
 It is used by multiple other scripts.
+    - `CR_Model.qmd`: This script runs the continuation-ratio model(s)
+      that comprises the main analysis for the study.
+Methodology notes, references, and results interpretation will be built into this script and its output.
+Rendering this directly generates draft output named `output/CR_Model_Draft.html`; you can get
+      date-stamped production output (e.g.,
+      `output/CR_Model_yyyy-mm-dd.html`) by using
+      `scripts/Production_Run.qmd` to render this script.
     - `Delete_nul_file.bat`: This is a Windows batch file that automates removing a nuisance file sometimes left over when rendering a Quarto or R Markdown script doesn’t work right.